viktor2222/Learn-JavaScript/README.md

   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/cfca26f415ec0995aacab4e2148a38c3c32d04f3">Conditional</a> - сonditional expressions are used to perform different actions for conditions</li>
   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/add572b87f76b35b0eac86bdb8d99bc48711769c">Loops, iterators</a> - to run the same code again and again, each time with another value.</li>
   <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/efff7ef7b3f42ded664a7dd4cd91b2ee9ae02fc0">Higher Order Functions</a> - is a function that can take another function as an argument, or that returns a function as a result.</li>
+  <li><a href="https://github.com/viktor2222/Learn-JavaScript/commit/083c22f3cd253af6cfacc97cef8a8d60b25e3a86">Objects</a> - object properties can be both primitive values, other objects, and functions.</li>
 </ul>

 <h2>Description-31-10-2018</h2>